 To determine your need for wisdom tooth removal, Dr. Stofer will carefully examine your teeth and jaws.
 We will take advanced images using the Planmeca ProMax® 3D Max imaging system.
 With these high-definition images, your dentist can determine whether you have enough room for your wisdom teeth.
 He can also plan an extraction involving minimal impact to your jaw.

-Wisdom tooth removal is often necessary, but you can depend on us to only recommend this and other treatments if you truly need them.
+Wisdom tooth removal is often necessary, but you can depend on our Warsaw practice to only recommend this and other treatments if you truly need them.